daandouwe/perceptron-dependency-parser/README.md

 ## Features
 The implementation lets you choose between a basic, and more rich feature-set.

-The basic features are all of the followinf form:
+The basic features are all of the following form:
 ```
 head dep pos pos=VBN VBZ
 head dep word word=is a